hemeac/kiwiTechTree/README.md

 ## Objectives

 Kiwi Tech Tree overhaul, like its predecessors, revolves around the premise that probes should come before crewed space missions.
 While I really enjoyed both aforementioned mods, I found it took a bit too long to see my kerbals in game and I could could progress through most of the tech tree before leaving Kerbin's sphere of influence.
 You begin with 0.625m parts and work progressively larger.
 To try to limit early crewed missions using plane cockpits, I have nerfed the skin temperature of the spaceplanes, but provide higher skin temperatures to the spaceplanes once they reach the High Altitude tech node (same tier as the Mk3 cockpit).
-I have kept heat shields in, so you are of course free to experiment with re-entry.
+I have made heat shields available relatively early, so you are of course free to experiment with re-entry.

 KTT is a Tech Tree mod at it's core, however, I have tried to align stock parts and other mods to have similar functionality available with Nertea's NF Suite (if the relevant NF mods are installed).
 I further implement some optional mods within the NF Suite using B9PS functionality.
 This removes the need to choose one or the other within the gameplay environment.
 If you like to play with new parts as the modder intended, this is not the right tech tree mod for you.